-It is the policy of Grand Ledge Public Schools not to discriminate on the basis of sex in its educational programs, activities or employment policies as required by Title IX of the 1972 Education Amendment, final approval August 14, 1976.
-Any questions regarding this policy can be referred to the Director of Human Resources, Grand Ledge Public Schools, 220 Lamson Street, Grand Ledge, MI 48837.
+It is the policy of the Grand Ledge Public Schools not to discriminate on the basis of gender/sex in its educational programs, activities or employment policies as required by Title IX of the 1972 Education Amendment, final approval 8/14/76.
+Any questions regarding this policy may be referred to the Director of Human Resources, Grand Ledge Public Schools, 220 Lamson Street, Grand Ledge MI 48837.